The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: Massey products and the Bianchi-Massey tensor

-For any DGA $\dga$, one may define an $A_\infty$-structure on $H^*(\dga)$, which consists of a sequence of linear maps $\mu_k \colon H^*(\dga)^{\otimes k} \to H^*(\dga)$ of degree $2-k$, for $k \geq 2$, see \eg Amann \cite[\S 8.5]{amann15} or Vallette \cite{vallette12}. $\mu_2$ is simply the product on the cohomology algebra, while the higher products are the `$A_\infty$-Massey products'.
+For any DGA $\dga$, one may define an $A_\infty$-structure on $H^*(\dga)$, which consists of a sequence of linear maps $\mu_k \colon H^*(\dga)^{\otimes k} \to H^*(\dga)$ of degree $2{-}k$, for $k \geq 2$, see \eg Amann \cite[\S 8.5]{amann15} or Vallette \cite{vallette12}. $\mu_2$ is simply the product on the cohomology algebra.
 The definition of the higher products relies on arbitrary choices, but the structure is well-defined up to a suitable notion of $A_\infty$-isomorphism.
-There is also a notion of homotopy equivalence of $A_\infty$ algebras, and two simply-connected spaces are rationally homotopy equivalent if and only if their cohomology rings are equivalent in that sense: see \cite[Theorem 8]{vallette12} or \cite[\S 8.5]{amann15}.
+Moreover, $H^*(\dga)$ with this $A_\infty$-structure is quasi-isomorphic to $\dga$ itself, so in particular determines the homotopy type of $\dga$.
+There is also a notion of homotopy equivalence of $A_\infty$ algebras, and two simply-connected spaces are rationally homotopy equivalent if and only if their cohomology rings are equivalent in the sense of Kadeishvili \cite[Theorem 9.1]{kadeishvili09}; see also \mbox{Vallette \cite[Theorem 8]{vallette12}} or Amann \cite[\S 8.5]{amann15}.